Guest Seth Benzell outlines Hayek’s “The Use of Knowledge in Society” (1945) and Sen’s On Ethics and Economics (1987).

 Listen now to Dylan’s introduction to the text.
 Science is just us accumulating more and more knowledge and getting a more and more accurate picture of the world, right?
 Not according to Kuhn, in The Structure of Scientific Revolutions, first published in 1962.
-Yes, there’s progress, in terms of better and better answers to a Continue Reading …
+Yes, there’s progress, in terms of better and better answers to a given question, more and more Continue Reading …

 On John Rawls’s A Theory of Justice (1971), most of ch.
 1-4.

 Listen now to Seth’s Precognition for this episode.
 On the evening of 11/10, we’re discussing John Rawls.
 What is justice?
 Rawls interpreted this question as asking what basic social rules and structures would result in a society that we’d consider fair.
 Justice is fairness, on a social level.
-Fairness, of course, is an intuitive notion, Continue Reading …
+Fairness, of course, is an intuitive notion, and begs for a philosophical Continue Reading …

 Talking with Frithjof Bergmann, Prof. Emeritus from U. of Michigan, Ann Arbor about his book New Work, New Culture (2004, English release coming soon).